arvafik/arvafik/README.md

 ### 📝 About me

-- Recently finished my degree in Computer Systems Engineering
+- I have a degree in Computer Systems Engineering
 - Currently living in Mexico
 - Reading makes me happy